a0xh/Laravel-DDD/README.md

 - **Decorator Pattern**: Enhances the functionality of existing classes without modifying their structure, promoting code reuse.
 - **Repository Pattern**: Provides a centralized way to manage data access, abstracting the underlying data storage mechanism.
 - **Action Domain Responder**: Replaces the traditional MVC pattern, allowing for a more straightforward handling of user actions and responses.
+- **In-Memory Data Handling**: Utilizes in-memory data management to improve performance by reducing database calls during certain operations.
+- **Doctrine ORM**: Implements Doctrine ORM for robust data mapping and persistence, allowing for complex queries and relationships while maintaining a clear separation between domain logic and data access.

+By integrating in-memory data handling and utilizing Doctrine ORM, the application enhances its performance and maintains a clean architecture that aligns with DDD principles.

 ## Installation